p5kw4r/bc-interoperability/README.md

 A sample configuration file is available [here](https://github.com/bitcoin/bitcoin/blob/master/contrib/debian/examples/bitcoin.conf).

-> In `bitcoind` rpc connections are allowed by default, in `bitcoin-qt` they are not and `server = 1` is required in the configuration file.
+> In `bitcoind` rpc connections are allowed by default, in `bitcoin-qt` `server = 1` is required in the configuration file to allow rpc connections.

 To sync the node with the public testnet: